 Turns monitor statistics on and off.
-The system starts with statistics turned off.
+The system default is statistics turned off.
 Once statistics have been turned on, the SET SYSTEM/NOSTATISTICS command freezes statistics.
 The SET SYSTEM/STATISTICS command unfreezes them.
 SET SYSTEM/STATISTICS=RESET resets the statistics counters to zero.
-You need the SWCTL privilege to use the qualifier.
+You need SWCTL privilege to use the qualifier.

-/SWAP\MAXIMUM=n
+/SWAP_MAXIMUM=n

 Sets the maximum size of the swap file to the value you specify.
-Enter a number n between 32 and 64 for a size of 32K to 64K words.
+Enter a number n between 34 and 66 for a size of 34K to 66K words.
 The system uses the new maximum size at the next restart.
 You need TUNE privilege to use this qualifier.

-/TIME\FORMAT=format
+/TIME_FORMAT=format